haidarn2/iCUEcontrolmymonitor/readme.txt

-ControlMyMonitor allows you view and modify the settings of your monitor (Also known as 'VCP Features'), like brightness, contrast, sharpness, red/green/blue color balance, and more...
+ControlMyMonitor allows you view and modify the settings of your monitor (Also known as 'VCP Features'), like brightness, contrast, sharpness, red/green/blue color balance, OSD Language, Input Port (VGA , DVI , HDMI ) and more...
 You can modify the monitor settings from the GUI and from command-line.
 You can also export all settings of your monitor into a configuration file and then later load the same configuration back into your monitor.